 Santa Fe – The Georgia O’Keeffe Museum is located in Santa Fe, three blocks southwest of the central plaza downtown, at 217 Johnson Street.
 The Museum, which celebrates its 15th anniversary this year, is dedicated to the artistic legacy of Georgia O’Keeffe, to defining its ongoing significance, and to the study and interpretation of American Modernism (1890–present).
 The Museum owns more than 3,000 artworks, photographs, and archives, as well as O’Keeffe’s homes in Abiquiu and Ghost Ranch.
 The total collection establishes the Museum as the single most important and comprehensive repository of O’Keeffe’s drawings, paintings, sculptures, and related materials.
 Throughout the year, visitors can see a changing selection of these works, and you can find their upcoming exhibition schedule on their website under “ART/EXHIBITIONS.”
 No reservations are required.
 They are open 7 days a week, 10 AM – 5 PM, and are open late on Friday evenings until 7 PM.

-The Santa Fe home she lived in from 1984 - 1986 (when she died) is called the Sol y Sombra Estate, located at 4018 Old Santa Fe Trail, and is now owned by Microsoft founder Paul Allen.
+The Santa Fe home she lived in from 1984 - 1986 (when she died) is called the Sol y Sombra Estate, located at 4018 Old Santa Fe Trail, and was subsequently owned by Microsoft founder Paul Allen.

 Abiquiu – Approximately 45 minutes north of Santa Fe is the village of Abiquiu.
 O’Keeffe’s home and studio, adjacent to the main plaza, is open to the public for tours from March through November.
 The house has been preserved almost exactly as she left it.
 Even the “Beware of Dog” signs still hang on the fence.
 You must make a reservation in advance, as space is limited.
 You can do this online or by calling (505) 685-4539.
 Please do not drive to the house.
 It is gated and secured, and you will be denied access.
 Instead, you are required to meet your guide at our tour office, next to the Abiquiu Inn, and we will drive you to the house in a small bus.
 Note that the village and plaza are private property.
 We ask you to please respect the rights and privacy of the village residents.
 There are no businesses on the plaza, and no bathroom facilities, so please do not approach people’s homes.
 We appreciate your cooperation in abiding by the rules and laws of the village.